Alex Kirilloff Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners have the fourth-ranked team ERA across all league pitching staffs (3.77).
+- The Mariners' 3.83 team ERA ranks fifth among all league pitching staffs.

-- The Mariners give up the third-fewest home runs in baseball (96 total, one per game).
+- The Mariners allow the fourth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.